jlekowski/battleships/README.md

 ## Battleships (sea battle) game for web and command line (PHP CLI)

-This is a playable beta version of Battleships.

-App is by default set in dev/debug mode for long calls (which might not work well on some of shared hosting).
+App is by default set in dev/debug mode for long calls (see **Setup** section) which might not work well on some of shared hosting.

 ### DEMO
 http://dev.lekowski.pl/